BlueQuartzSoftware/DREAM3D/Source/Plugins/UCSB/Documentation/UCSBFilters/DecimateSurfaceMesh.md

 ## Description ##
 Decimates suface mesh with vertex contraction.
 Pairs to contract are selected using Quadric Error Metrics.
 Vertecies will be contracted until the specified percentage of triangles remain.
+Node and edge arrays will be erased.
+Face arrays will be kept with remaining traingles retaining their original value.

 ## Parameters ##